RedHatRanger/RHCE9Vagrant/rhce-practice-questions/OFFICIAL_RED_HAT_PRACTICE_LAB.md

 $ ansible-navigator run -m stdout system_setup.yml
 ```

-# Check to see if the "myuser" user has been created:
+3) Check to see if the "myuser" user has been created:
 ```
 [rhel@control ansible-files]$ ssh node1 id myuser
 ```

-# run the updated playbook:
+4) Run the updated playbook:
 ```
 ansible-navigator run system_setup.yml
 ```

-# check that http is working on node1:
+5) Check that http is working on node1:
 ```
 curl http://node1 | grep "HTTP Server"
 ```

-# create a new playbook called "loop_users.yml":
+6) Create a new playbook called "loop_users.yml":
 ```
 ---
 - name: Create multiple users with a loop